The addition of nutritional yeast to the meatballs allows them to have a rich and cheesy flavour ... without using cheese!

 - A few minutes before the end of the cooking time, cook the pasta.

-- Drain the fettuccine then put them back in the pasta cooking pot and drizzle with the olive oil.
+- Drain the linguine then put them back in the pasta cooking pot and drizzle with the olive oil.
 Mix well then serve with the veggie balls and sauce.

 Nutrition Facts Table